openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    * remove requirement that SD-JWT `iss` is a https url
    * add section about the OIDF conformance tests
    * add implementation considers around browser/OS limitations
-   * combine text about ecosystem profiling of X.509 certifications
+   * combine text about Ecosystem profiling of X.509 certifications
    * add guidance around key sizes
    * require wallets (that render images from credential metadata) to support png and svg, and data: and https: urls
    * clarity text around flows that are defined in this specification